nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The Wedding Feature is a significant addition for WedLinker.
 Wedding contains the Contacts involved to facilitate easy planning and consolidation for wedding planners.
-Wedding would support the following functions
+Wedding would support the following functions:

 * `Create Wedding` — Creates a Wedding in WedLinker to allow compilation of information.
 * `Assign Wedding` — Assigns `Person` to a Wedding.
 This can be the `Partners` or `Guest`.